mewfree/personal-website-gatsby/src/pages/blog/adwords-google-spreadsheets/index.md

 ## Spreadsheet Result
 ![write sheet result](write_sheet_result.png)

 This is really useful if you're interested in having your own custom dashboard right in Google Spreadsheets.
-If you want to have this data updated automatically every day, I would suggest turning on daily updates through AdWords Scripts' frequency feature available on the AdWords Scripts homepage:
+If you want to have this data updated automatically every day, I would suggest turning on daily updates through Google Ads scripts' frequency feature available on the Google Ads scripts homepage:
 ![daily frequency](daily_frequency.png)

 **Your spreadsheet will now be updated every day at your desired time with your campaigns/ad groups data!**